Know Your Product's True Impact.

 Cradle-to-Grave & Cradle-to-Gate

 We scope each LCA to your specific needs.
-A full cradle-to-grave study covers raw material extraction, manufacturing, packaging, distribution, consumer use, and end-of-life.
-A cradle-to-gate study focuses on production up to the point of sale — appropriate for B2B products where downstream use varies.
-We also offer cradle-to-cradle assessments for circular economy product designs.
-We help you choose the right scope from the outset so the study is both rigorous and commercially useful.
+Cradle-to-Grave: raw material extraction, manufacturing, packaging, distribution, consumer use, and end-of-life.
+Cradle-to-Gate: production to point of sale (for B2B products where downstream use varies).

 Hotspot Identification & Design Guidance